 As an adolescent-medicine physician, Dr. Lau sees her position as a conduit between the parents and the adolescent, trying to help them understand each other and to assist the adolescent in decision-making.

-Besides seeing patients in the Adolescent and Young Adult clinic, Dr. Lau sees patients in the Young Women’s Bleeding Disorder Clinic, which provides care for adolescent females with bleeding problems and menstrual issues; and in the Gender Education and Care, Interdisciplinary Support clinic, which provides care for children and adolescents with gender dysphoria.
-She also treats some patients in the Cancer & Blood Disorders program.
+Besides seeing patients in the Adolescent and Young Adult clinic, Dr. Lau sees patients in the Young Women’s Bleeding Disorder Clinic, which provides care for adolescent females with bleeding problems and menstrual issues.
+She also treats some patients in the Cancer and Blood Disorders program.